boxyhq/jackson-remix-auth/README.md

 auth.use(
   new BoxyHQSSOStrategy(
     {
-      issuer: process.env.BOXYHQSAML_ISSUER, //same as the APP URL
+      issuer: process.env.BOXYHQSSO_ISSUER, //same as the APP URL
       clientID: "dummy",
       clientSecret: process.env.CLIENT_SECRET_VERIFIER, // this env will be used to perform authentication at token endpoint
       callbackURL: new URL("/auth/saml/embed/callback", BASE_URL).toString(),